subdavis/subdavis.github.io/content/posts/2025-12-youtube-album-generator/index.md

 ## Navidrome setup

-The "album" wont match anything on MusicBrainz so it's best to keep them in their own siloed library away from Lidarr or any other metadata automation you might have running.
+The "album" wont match anything on MusicBrainz, so IMO it's best to keep them in their own siloed library away from Lidarr or any other metadata automation you might have running.
 Navidrome supports serving multiple root directories.

 ## GitHub repository

 https://github.com/subdavis/youtube-album-generator

-## Bonus: rsync it
+## rsync it to Navidrome

 Alright, now push it to the sever.